Rebecca K. O'Connor

 Cue An Incompatible Behavior In Your Pet Bird

 If you’re going to spend some time training your parrot, why not teach him some things that he can’t do and act crazy at the same time?
 For example, if your Amazon parrot meows like a cat, teach him to meow when you ask, "What does a cat say?”
 He can’t scream and meow at the same time, and you may be able to redirect his attention into something quieter.
 If you cue your bird to wave, he can’t flap around and bang toys while waving at the same time.
 Give your bird something more constructive to do to get your attention or a treat, and you might eliminate some moments of craziness.

 Don’t forget that parrots will be parrots.
 You can’t expect perfect behavior all the time.
 There should be a time and a place for craziness.
 Some pet birds seem to love a grand session of loud vocalization and play at dawn and dusk.
 Some get going when you vacuum.
 They are all individuals.
 If it isn’t repetitive, incessant behavior, make an allowance for the occasional burst of chaos.
 Why not enjoy it and join in?
 Bursting into song and dance is good for everyone’s soul.

 Any one of these 10 steps can help your pet bird become a calmer member of the household.
 If you use all of these steps, you’ll have a happier parrot as well.

 If you’ve never trained a pet parrot before, pick up some books on parrot training, or attend a parrot-training workshop.
-BIRD TALK has a list of events in the back of every issue.
 Watch for events in your area.
 If you’re looking for ways to keep your parrots busy-beaked or want to know more about training, check out BirdChannel.com for articles and community discussions.
 Above all else though, don’t forget the most important rule of sharing your life with a parrot.
 Have fun!

 5 Easy Toys For Busy Pet Birds